klrvn/ForEx-checker/my-react-app/README.md

 # My React App

-This is a simple React application that displays a "Hello World" message.
+This is a simple React application that displays a "Hello World" message.Hello.

 ## Getting Started